Moms for Liberty: Harassment and threats toward teachers and public school officials

+In March 2023, a South Carolina Moms for Liberty member that served on a local school board was asked to resign after allegedly making violent threats towards local teachers.

 Book banning efforts

 According to The Daily Beast, a spreadsheet accompanying the Williamson County letter of complaint contained several other stated concerns about the county's curriculum.
-An article about police brutality against civil rights demonstrators in the 1960s was criticised for its "negative view of Firemen and police."
+An article about police brutality against civil rights demonstrators in the 1960s was criticized for its "negative view of Firemen and police."
 A fictional account of the American Civil War used with fifth-graders was deemed unsuitable because of its depictions of "out of marriage families between white men and black women".
-A book about Galileo Galilei, an astronomer persecuted by the Catholic Church for theorizing the Earth revolves around the Sun, should, according to the spreadsheet, not be read without some counterbalancing praise of the church: "Where is the HERO of the church?", asks the spreadsheet notation, "to contrast with their mistakes? ...
+A book about Galileo Galilei, an astronomer persecuted by the Catholic Church for theorizing the that Earth revolves around the Sun, should, according to the spreadsheet, not be read without some counterbalancing praise of the church: "Where is the HERO of the church?", asks the spreadsheet notation, "to contrast with their mistakes? ...
 Both good and bad should be represented".
 A picture book about seahorses was condemned for depicting "mating seahorses with pictures of positions and discussion of the male carrying the eggs."
 The Williamson County Moms for Liberty chapter told The Daily Beast in an e-mail: "Some books should be removed entirely.
 Some books are objectionable only because of how they are presented via the accompanying teacher's manual.
 And yes, some books would be better suited to a higher grade level due to their age inappropriate content."

-In 2021, the Indian River County, Florida chapter requested the local school board remove from school libraries 51 books the group "deem(ed) to be pornographic or sexually explicit."
-A critically acclaimed young adult book about growing up gay, All Boys Aren't Blue, was pulled from the Vero Beach High School library after the group objected to it as being in violation of a Florida statute against providing access to pornography to children.
+In 2021, the Indian River County, Florida, chapter requested the local school board remove from school libraries 51 books the group "deem(ed) to be pornographic or sexually explicit."
+A young adult book about growing up gay, All Boys Aren't Blue, was pulled from the Vero Beach High School library after the group objected to it as being in violation of a Florida statute against providing access to pornography to children.
 The Hernando chapter objected to Looking for Alaska, The Absolutely True Diary of a Part-Time Indian, and two books by National Book Award winner Alex Gino.

 In December 2021, the Wake County, North Carolina chapter filed a criminal complaint against the Wake County Public School System over the books Lawn Boy, Gender Queer: a Memoir, and George.

 According to WFTS-TV, as of December 2021, "several schools" had removed books from shelves due to the efforts of various Moms for Liberty chapters.